eternalyze1/differentiable_creativity/README.md

 An LLM (Qwen/Qwen2.5-0.5B-Instruct) is prompted to generate question-answer pairs.
 The same LLM is also prompted to rank the interestingness of each token within its context.
 GRPO-based reinforcement learning is applied to maximize interestingness.
 See intrinsic_rl.py and training_log.txt for details.

+The optimistic hypothesis is that this process is naturally self-balancing.
+Unanswerable questions will have boring answers as will boring questions.

+The pessimistic hypothesis it that this process collapses no matter how it is tuned due to no external novelty coming into the system.

+The intermediate hypothesis is that some form of such independent learning should work at some scale.

 ## Sample Output

 Token contextual interestingness scores start off in the [1, 10] range and are centered to average around for the batch (so roughly in the [-5, 5] range).